virtualrobotix/vrbrain_nuttx/NuttX/apps/nshlib/README.txt

   Where:

     <cmd>  is any one of the simple commands listed later.
-    <file> is the full or relative path to any writeable object
+    <file> is the full or relative path to any writable object
-           in the file system name space (file or character driver).
+           in the filesystem name space (file or character driver).
            Such objects will be referred to simply as files throughout this README.